Sacred Places Near Me

 It largely survived the Samaritan revolt of 529 CE that destroyed many churches.
 Emperor Justinian rebuilt and expanded it in the 6th century — this structure largely remains today.

-The Grotto of the Nativity: Beneath the main altar lies a cave containing the spot believed to be Jesus's exact birthplace.
-A 14-pointed silver star set into the marble floor marks the site, with the Latin inscription "Hic de Virgine Maria Jesus Christus natus est" (Here Jesus Christ was born of the Virgin Mary).
-The 14 points represent the 14 generations in Jesus's genealogy according to the Gospel of Matthew.
-The Manger is a recess in the cave where tradition holds Mary placed the infant Jesus.
-The Door of Humility: The main entrance was reduced in size during Ottoman times to prevent carts and horses from entering.
-Visitors must stoop to enter, symbolically humbling themselves.
+Beneath the main altar lies the Grotto of the Nativity, a cave containing the spot believed to be Jesus's exact birthplace.
+A 14-pointed silver star set into the marble floor marks the site, bearing the Latin inscription "Hic de Virgine Maria Jesus Christus natus est" (Here Jesus Christ was born of the Virgin Mary).
+The silver star was installed in 1717; its removal in 1847 — allegedly by Greek Orthodox monks — transformed long-standing religious disputes between Catholic and Orthodox communities into a diplomatic confrontation, contributing to the outbreak of the Crimean War.